chickens in the yard

 This isn’t possible for everyone but cattle (and of course waterfowl) love to hang out in a pond during the heat of the day.
 So if you have a pond or creek you can give them access to that will be a big help.

-If you have a small flock of birds then a kiddy pool or two will be greatly appreciated by your feathered friends.
-I water my large rabbits with big blows so on occasion I will catch them soaking their ears in their bowls.
+If you have a small flock of birds then a Kiddy Pool or two will be greatly appreciated by your feathered friends.
+I water my large rabbits with big bowls so on occasion I will catch them soaking their ears in their bowls to stay cool.

 Otherwise, if those are not options a mister is a great alternative.
 You might have to work with the animals to get used to the slight spray of water but once they realize it feels good they don’t fight it.